 Everyone has had the kind of clients that you wish you could punch – the scope creepers, the micromanagers, the non-payers.
 It’s very aggravating, but it is a long-established part of being a freelancer.
-But there’s a certain kind of client in particular who is as much a danger to him or herself as they are to you.
+But there’s a certain kind of client in particular who is as much a danger to themselves as they are to you.

 The Root Of The Panic